snotskie/ttrpg/site/src/index.md

 !!! compat "Eager"
     If your starting Lifestyle was Eager, at the end of a session you may spend ①①①① to change your Lifestyle to Driven, Chosen, or Wired.

     **⚜️ Driven:** Your eager drive has found purchase in a great mission or calling.
 When you have sparks, they might take on an incorrigible or resolute aspect.
-Upgrading your Hand and Hurt dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
+Upgrading your History die costs ① less each time, and when you perform Spark Stat Checks using Hand or Hurt it costs only ③ instead.
 You also gain the "Epic Inventory" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

     **✨ Chosen:** You draw inspiration from the community around you, setting out on your journeys blessed, favored, or cursed.
 When you have sparks, they might take on a divine or noble aspect.
 Upgrading your Heart and Home dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
 You also gain the "Blessed by Charity" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.